History of rugby union matches between Munster and New Zealand: 1973

 In 1972 and 1973 New Zealand toured Britain, Ireland, France and North America.
 Munster drew 3-3 with them in Musgrave Park in Cork, on 16 January with the All Blacks only securing the draw with a penalty in the last minute of the game.
 New Zealand were captained by Alex Wyllie.

-Munster T.J.
-Kiernan, J. Barry, S. Dennison, B. Bresnihan, P. Parfrey, B.J McGann, D. Canniffe, P.O'Callaghan, J. Leahy, K. Keyes, J. Madigan, M. Keane, C. Tucker, T. Moore, S. Deering.
+Munster Tom Kiernan, J. Barry, Seamus Dennison, Barry Bresnihan, Patrick Parfrey, Barry McGann, Donal Canniffe, Phil O'Callaghan, J. Leahy, K. Keyes, John Madigan Snr, Moss Keane, Colm Tucker, T. Moore, Shay Deering.